 § 3.
 Access to and Use of the Resources

 The Repository offers access to the deposited resources in compliance with the licensing information applying to the Resource.
 Every Resource is represented by a short textual description and a structured metadata record, which includes a licence statement and information about the access mode.
 All Metadata is available without any restriction of access and use.

 The Repository offers three access modes:

-Public content (PUB): free access to the general public without any restriction.
+Public content (PUB): free access to the general public.
 The classification of a Resource as public content does not mean that the Resources may be used for any purpose.
 The permissible types of use are further detailed by the licence accompanying every Resource.

 Academic content (ACA): to access the Resource the User has to register as an academic user.
 This is accomplished by authentication with the home identity provider by means of the Identity Federation.